 Challenges of a densified city

-In sustainable urban planning, the densification and multifunctional use of the city’s surfaces need to be handled consciously and one surface might have to be used for several purposes.
+For sustainable development, the use of the city’s resources needs to be handled consciously, and one surface might have to be used for several purposes.
+Balancing densification with the preservation of green spaces, social inclusion, and maintaining the efficiency of technical systems is essential for creating a livable, resilient city.

 Related Best Practices